 SAMS BASICS AT KLIPDRIFT

 PETE: There was a commandant at medics.
 There was Colonel Spies and there was a Commandant Niewoudt.

 FRED:Now the OC of Eastern Province Medical Command

-PETE: He was a bit of a German Second World War mentality - there was no right or wrong; it was all wrong!
+PETE: With him there was no right or wrong; it was all wrong!
 No matter what you did.
 These ouks have queued up to use the phone - we've just arrived on the train.
 We haven't been klaared in, we haven't had our blood pressure taken.
 We're all on the loose, we've been told not to walk on the grass.